Lyme chemical sensitivity

 Clinical Takeaway

-When these underlying factors are addressed, many patients experience meaningful improvement.
+When underlying contributors are identified and addressed, many patients experience meaningful improvement in sensory reactivity and daily functioning.

 Resources